 Our Rating: Splendid

-Tagged: American, Buena Vista Drive, Caramel, Charcuterie, China Pavilion, Chinese, Chocolate Shop, Cocktails, Disney, Disneyworld, Downtown Disney, Epcot, Epcot Resort, Epcot Resorts Boulevard, Filet Mignon, Floats, Florida, Ghirardelli, Ghirardelli Ice Cream, Hanger Steak, Honey Sesame Chicken, Hot Fudge, Hot Fudge Sundae, Ice Cream, Italian, Kung Pao Chicken, Lady and the Tramp, Lake Buena Vista, Lobster Bisque, Magic Kingdom, Main Street, Meat Balls, Milkshakes, New England, New York Strip Steak, Nine Dragons, Norh Avenue of the Stars, North Monorail Way, Orlando, Pan-Chinese Cuisine, Pasta, Pizza, Porterhouse, Reservations Needed, Rib-Eye, Spaghetti, Splendid, Steak, Steakhouse, Sundae, Tony’s, Tony’s Town Square Restaurant, United States, US, Whitefish, wine, World Showcase, Yacht Club Resort, Yachtsman Steakhouse
+Tagged: American, Buena Vista Drive, Caramel, Charcuterie, China Pavilion, Chinese, Chocolate Shop, Cocktails, Disney, Disneyworld, Disneyworld Restaurants, Downtown Disney, Epcot, Epcot Resort, Epcot Resorts Boulevard, Filet Mignon, Floats, Florida, Ghirardelli, Ghirardelli Ice Cream, Hanger Steak, Honey Sesame Chicken, Hot Fudge, Hot Fudge Sundae, Ice Cream, Italian, Kung Pao Chicken, Lady and the Tramp, Lake Buena Vista, Lobster Bisque, Magic Kingdom, Main Street, Meat Balls, Milkshakes, New England, New York Strip Steak, Nine Dragons, Norh Avenue of the Stars, North Monorail Way, Orlando, Orlando restaurants, Pan-Chinese Cuisine, Pasta, Pizza, Porterhouse, Reservations Needed, Rib-Eye, Spaghetti, Splendid, Steak, Steakhouse, Sundae, Tony’s, Tony’s Town Square Restaurant, United States, US, USA, Whitefish, wine, World Showcase, Yacht Club Resort, Yachtsman Steakhouse